Download our ultimate guide to find out all you need to know about CCTV

-We are asked regularly what the regulations and/or laws are regarding CCTV footage in Nightclubs and Bars in the UK, specifically how long they must keep them and also the regulations regarding storage and proper usage.
+We are often asked what the regulations and laws are regarding CCTV footage in nightclubs and bars in the UK.
+It’s tricky to know specifically how long CCTV footage must kept, and what the regulations regarding storage and proper usage are.

-The laws which apply to the storage of information is The Data Protection Act (1998) which is designed to prevent the misuse of personal information.
-Legal obligations are placed on anybody who handles this type of information.
-The Data Protection Act protection provides a means of regulatory control on the use of CCTV to ensure that individuals may enjoy security of their safety and possessions whilst being assured that rights to personal privacy will not be unduly compromised.
+The Data Protection Act (1998) is a law which applies to the storage of information.
+It is designed to prevent the misuse of personal information by placing legal obligations on anybody who handles it.
+The Data Protection Act laws provide a means of regulatory control on the use of CCTV.
+This ensures that individuals may enjoy security whilst being assured that rights to personal privacy will not be unduly compromised.